zethra/ardunio-bluetooth-controller/README.md

 ## Programing

+ - Make sure the Ardunio IDE is upated to at least version 1.6
  - [Download this repo](https://github.com/zethra/ardunio-bluetooth-controller/archive/master.zip)
  - Exctract the zip achieve
  - Copy the contents of the `libraries` directory to `C:\Users\hcadmin\Documents\Arduino\libraries`